 This “Total Consecration to Jesus through Mary” consists of an initial 12-day preparation followed by a period of three consecutive weeks, each week focusing on a different theme.
 It is recommended that the consecration be done on a major feast day of Our Lady, meaning that the preparation would begin 33 days prior.
 That is, after the 33-day program is completed, the formal Act of Consecration is made on a Marian feast day.

 Once you make the consecration, it is for life.
 It can then be renewed annually.
 Keep in mind that this is a formal consecration to Our Lady, like a vow.
 Through this 33-day program you are giving Mary ALL of yourself – your heart, your mind, and your soul – in order to bring you closer and help you be more faithful to her Son, Jesus Christ.
 Also, that she may use you as a holy instrument in her battle with Satan – i.e. this consecration allows her the free reign in your life to make you holy (as she assists you, through the Holy Spirit, to conform to her virtues) and to use your prayers, sacrifices, and sufferings for the greater glory of God.

 “The Immaculata alone has from God the promise of victory over Satan.
 She seeks souls that will consecrate themselves entirely to her, that will become in her hands forceful instruments for the defeat of Satan and the spread of God’s kingdom.”– St. Maximilian Kolbe

-The next preparation begins on November 5, for all who wish to make, or renew, their Consecration on December 8, the Feast of the Immaculate Conception.
+The next preparation begins on Saturday, November 5, for all who wish to make, or renew, their Consecration on Thursday, December 8, the Solemnity of the Immaculate Conception.